Recyclable material is placed in your yellow lidded bin which is collected on the same day each fortnight.

 How do I recycle soft plastics?

-Soft plastics include plastic bags, cling film, and any plastic packaging that can be scrunched up.
+Soft plastics include plastic bag and many types of plastic packaging that can be scrunched up.
 These can be recycled through the major supermarkets soft plastic bins.
 The Red Group collects this material and Replas uses it to make new products.
 More information.

 The State Government has announced a single use plastic bag ban to come into effect in 2018, and the major supermarkets are already looking to ban it.
 More information.